8365redis/redis-client-cache-tracking/benchmark/README.md

 - **Add Data:** Adds JSON data to Redis with the specified number of keys and attributes.
 - **Search Index:** Searches the index based on a common attribute value, displaying the time taken and the number of results found.

-## License

-This project is open-source.
-Feel free to use, modify, and share as needed.